johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * **For the first time in human history citizens can take full control of their own money.**
 * **When they do, money will not be controlled by banks and it will not be tied to any government.**
 * **When IOTA achives mass-adoption banks will no longer be able to devalue our currency by issuing new money.**
-* **And governments will not be able to print money to finance wars that it's people do not want.**
+* **And governments will not be able to just print money to finance wars that it's people do not want.**
 * **So with money no longer tied to a country, governments will have to compete for citizens (really their money) by providing the best places to live at the least cost.
 The new freedom to leave and take your money with you, will be a stablizing force causing opressive governments to change while keeping honest well run governments on the right track.**
 * **Citizens are about to get a seat at the bargining table and the nonsense is about to end.**
 * **We can bring on this change by helping to make IOTA a better service than banks, more secure, and more convenient to use.**